hmc-cs111-fall2016/piconot/evaluation.md

 _Describe each change from your ideal syntax to the syntax you implemented, and describe_ why _you made the change._

+The only things we changed were adding semicolons as delimiters at the end of each rule and requiring state names to be lowercase.
+Both of these changes were due to whitespace.

+If we can specify a move direction, a new state, **or both**, the parser would get confused when a rule ends with only a newline, semicolons fixed this issue.

+We also ran into an ambiguity in which `E` could either be a state name or the cardinal direction to move.
+We resolved this ambiguity by outlawing capital letter for state names.

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**

+We changed our syntax roughly 1.
+The structure of our code was preserved.
+We had to make the second choice because of something we hadn't considered in design, rather than a compromise because we couldn't get the parser to work.

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**

+We think the difficulty was somewhere between a 6 and a 7.
+Once we understood the structure of PackratParser's lazy evaluations, the parsing was fairly straightforward.
+Figuring out how to test effectively was challenging and writing the tests was a cumbersome process.